-7.4 Final Report
+7.3 Final Report

-A final report will be required within thirty (30) days following completion of the project.
+A final report will be required within sixty (60) days following completion of the project.
+A final report template will be provided by the Department to generate the report.
 The final report shall include a detailed description of the work completed; an assessment of the potential for future viability of the project; and a description of problems encountered, if any, which affected completion of the project.
 In addition, to the final report, the Department reserves the right to conduct a follow-up survey of funded projects in order to determine long-term impacts.